 Energy efficient applications and services

-USN applications and services for different purposes are being developed such as climate monitoring system, home or building automation system etc. These existing USN applications and services create other new services by convergence and they can be used to mitigate climate change.
+USN applications and services for different purposes are being developed such as climate monitoring system, home or building automation system etc. These existing USN applications and services create other new services by convergence and they can be used to mitigate the climate change.
 Thus, applications and services for USN have the following considerations:

 To reduce the operations of sensor node.